- Healthy aging and management of chronic conditions

 - Psychosocial determinants of physical activity

 - Positive psychology

 My research falls under the College of Kinesiology's research theme of "Healthy aging and management of chronic conditions.
 To optimize physical and mental well-being in aging adults."

 Within this theme, I have expertise in exercise psychology.
 The overall aim of my research is to help people start and maintain physical activity as a non-pharmacological strategy to manage chronic disease.
 To achieve this aim, I conduct two programmatic lines of research.

-Thus, identifying psychosocial factors that differentiate adults with chronic disease who are more or less active is one area of focus.
-I investigate activity-related psychosocial factors (e.g., barriers, self-regulatory efficacy beliefs), disease-specific factors (e.g., pain), and positive psychological factors (e.g., pain acceptance, psychological flexibility, resilience).
-This complementary perspective is unique, addressing real-world factors that work together to impact activity adherence.
+First, I identify psychosocial determinants of physical activity using a complementary approach.
+This approach includes investigation of self-regulatory factors (e.g., barriers, self-regulatory efficacy beliefs), chronic disease-related factors (e.g., pain intensity, depression), and positive psychological factors (e.g., acceptance, resilience, psychological flexibility).
+This complementary perspective is unique, addressing real-world factors that can work together to impact participation in physical activity.

-My research program has been supported, in part, by the Canadian Institutes of Health Research (CIHR), the Saskatchewan Health Research Foundation (SHRF), the Social Sciences and Humanites Research Council of Canada (SSHRC), and the Saskatchewan Community Initiatives Fund.
-I have an active research lab, with undergraduate and graduate students being regularly engaged and successful across various research experiences.
-I work with internationally recognized researchers in academic and community-based settings.
+My research program has been supported by the Canadian Institutes of Health Research (CIHR), Saskatchewan Health Research Foundation (SHRF), Social Sciences and Humanities Research Council of Canada (SSHRC), and Saskatchewan Community Initiatives Fund.
+I have an active research lab (Russ Kisby Physical Activity and Health Promotion Lab).
+Graduate and undergraduate students are regularly and succesfully engaged in various research experiences (e.g., study design and conduct, data collection and analyses, presentations, manuscript writing).
+We work together to identify exercise psychology driven research questions that aim to solve real-world problems revolving around physical activity participation for chronic disease management.
+I also work with internationally recognized researchers in academic and community-based settings.